ctds-usyd/library-webscraping/_episodes/04-lxml.md

 * `import requests` has made the requests library available to your Python code.
 * `requests.get(URL)` tries to request the URL from the web server and returns a `Response` object which includes various details about the request and its response.
-* `response.text` reads all the content sent back by the web server (and raises and error if the request was unsuccessful), in this case HTML.
+* `response.text` reads all the content sent back by the web server (and raises an error if the request was unsuccessful), in this case HTML source code.

 We now have the page content, but as a string of textual characters, not as a tree of elements.

 ## Traversing elements in a page with lxml

-The following illustrates the `xpath` and `cssselect` methods provided on an ElementTree (and each Element thereof), as well as other tree traversal.
+The following illustrates loads the response HTML into a tree of elements, and illustrates the `xpath` and `cssselect` methods provided on an ElementTree (and each Element thereof), as well as other tree traversal.
 Running the following code:

 ~~~
 import requests
-from lxml import etree
+import lxml.etree

 response = requests.get('http://www.un.org/en/sc/documents/resolutions/2016.shtml')
-tree = etree.HTML(response.text)
+tree = lxml.etree.HTML(response.text)
 title_elem = tree.xpath('//title')[0]
 title_elem = tree.cssselect('title')[0]  # equivalent to previous XPath
 print("title tag:", title_elem.tag)
 print("title text:", title_elem.text)
-print("title html:", etree.tostring(title_elem))
+print("title html:", lxml.etree.tostring(title_elem))
 print("title tag:", title_elem.tag)
 print("title's parent's text:", title_elem.getparent().text)
 print("title's parent's tag:", title_elem.getparent().tag)